EMarci15/asplos22-minesweeper-reproduce/README.md

 The results will be printed to the screen and placed in two text files in the `results` folder.

 ## System requirements
-We created and tested this artifact on Ubuntu 14.04 and 20.04.
+We created and tested this artifact on Ubuntu 18.04 and newer.
 Older versions, or a different Linux distribution should also work, but this is untested, and you may need to change the package names and/or their install method (see `scripts/dependencies.sh`).
 The artifact is designed to run on x86_64, and some implementation details are specific to this, however porting to different architectures should be possible.

 ## Results to expect
 As reported in the paper, this setup[^1] produced the following results on our machine in terms of geometric mean over the whole benchmark set: